Local Digital Marketing Helps Pool Supply Franchise Get Found By Consumers

-Scale Efforts with the Right Digital Marketing Platform
+Scale Efforts with the Right Local Digital Marketing Platform

 Pinch A Penny is one of the more savvy MomentFeed clients in that it understands the value of optimizing all local digital marketing efforts using one platform.
 Pinch A Penny's marketing team manages all the brand's location data, listings, reviews, and local social media using MomentFeed.
 With everything in one platform, they are able to work more efficiently.

 John's team also loves the ability to use custom fields to give their communications a more grassroots feel.
 For example, many of Pinch A Penny's stores are in big cities like Orlando or Tampa, but there could be 10 Tampa stores.
 Pinch A Penny assigns markets to each store based on local neighborhood names like Bayshore Gardens.
 Using the neighborhood name across all discovery networks and social media posts makes it clear to consumers which store is their local store.
 "Make reviews a focus"

 Since partnering with MomentFeed a few years ago Pinch A Penny has made reviews a focus of their local digital marketing strategy, which shows in their results.
 Across Facebook, Google, and Yelp Pinch A Penny secures more than 5,000 reviews a year and maintains an average 4.28 star rating.
 Before MomentFeed, the team didn't have an easy way to find all the reviews that were out there.

 "MomentFeed allowed us to see all our reviews in one place and respond more efficiently," said John.
 "We also find that the more we respond to reviews, the more people leave reviews, it is a snowball effect."